amitofsk/dandy/docs/Dandy483.md

 You should still have the potentiometer wired to the microcontroller.
 The microcontroller should still be connected to your computer with the USB cable, and it should still be running the same example used in section 8.2.

 Make sure to set `PORT` near line 21 for your machine.
+Also make sure `PORT` is set correctly in the file src/utilities/SerialAndGUI.py.

 Try out the example below.
 While this example is short, it is not simple.
 It has a lot going on.
+It involves three asynchronous tasks, defined in SerialAndGUI.py.
+In the code below, we write our own constructor for the AnalogHWShort class, and we overload the `use_serial_data` task from the parent class `SerialAndGUI`.

 (See file src/examples/AnalogHWShort.py.)